 Across these areas, technology, policy, and practice are moving at a rapid pace.
 Rapid shifts in AI capabilities can change both their technical power and their deployability, as demonstrated by current debates about generative AI, with implications for research, policy, and practice.
-This document therefore presents a snapshot of current work in AI and robotics; it was produced in Spring 2023 and reflects areas of activity at that time.
+This document therefore presents a snapshot of current work in AI and robotics; it was initially produced in Spring 2023 and then updated in Spring 2024 and reflects areas of activity at that time.
 Updates to the Strategic Research Agendas of each NoE will continue to provide up-to-date information about new directions in the field.